How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

-Pest control companies can also obtain membership in professional organizations.
+Pest control companies can also hold membership in professional organizations.
 Companies can be members of the National Pest Management Association (NPMA), or state-level organizations.
-Membership in the NPMA gives companies access to resources, education, and a network of other pest control companies.
-While not mandatory, membership in professional organizations helps demonstrate a company's reputability.
+NPMA membership gives companies access to education, resources, and a network of other pest control companies.
+While not mandatory, membership in professional organizations helps back up a company's reputability.

 Professional Experience and Specialties